-Mal’tsev, Petr Tarasovich
+Mal’tsev, Peter Tarasovich

-Born Mariupol, Russian Empire, 1907; died Moscow, 1993
+Born December 8, 1907, Mariupol, Russian Empire; died 1993, Moscow, Russia

 Petr Tarasovich Mal'tsev was born in what is today Mariupol, Ukraine.
 From 1921 to 1924, he studied at the Alexandrovskaia Professional Art School.
-In 1924, Mal'tsev continued artistic training in Moscow at VKhUTEMAS [Higher Art and Technical Studios] in the department of monumental art and graduated from there in 1930.
-He began to exhibit works professionally in 1928, the same year he contributed to the decoration of the VKhUTEMAS/VKhUTEIN Club in Moscow.
-While he produced such iconic propaganda posters during World War II, Krasnoarmeets, bud’ dostoin bogatyrskoi slavy tvoego naroda!
-[Red Army man, be worthy of the heroic glory of your people!]
-(1943), he was noted moreover for his dioramas.
-He was one of the participating artists involved in the restoration of the Franz Rubo panorama mural Borodinskaia bitva [Battle of Borodino], today a featured highlight of the Moscow Borodino Battle Museum.
-In 1949, Mal'tsev joined the studio of the Grekov military artists.
-In 1974, he was awarded the title, People’s Artist of the USSR.
+In 1924, Mal'tsev continued artistic training in Moscow at VKhUTEMAS (Higher Art and Technical Studios) in the department of monumental art.
+He graduated from there in 1930.
+Mal'tsev began to exhibit works professionally in 1928, the same year he contributed to the decoration of the VKhUTEMAS/VKhUTEIN Club in Moscow.
+Mal'tsev became a member of the USSR Union of Artists in 1932.

 Sources & Citations

 Vashik, K., & Baburina, N. (2003).
 Real'nost' utopii: Iskusstvo Russkogo plakat XX veka.
 Moscow: Progress-Traditsia. (p.
 135, bio)